 U stands for Urgency, and the rush of life today.
 The more we get caught up in it, and lose a sense of ourselves, the more we are likely to fall into a depression.
 We barely have a moment to breathe because of the number of multi-layered interactions we are engaged in.
 We are consumed by instant messages, pictures, sharing, liking, and this is not just confined to our social lives.
 Our work life is equally multi-layered, so that our every working day becomes threadbare and devoid of substance.

-B stands for Beliefs need to be balanced and flexible.
-We should be willing to grow and learn, which means we should be willing to adapt our beliefs if we learn about evidence to the contrary.
-The more balanced and flexible we view ourselves and the world, the less prone we are to depression.
+B stands for Beliefs.
+Beliefs need to be balanced and flexible.
+We should be willing to grow and learn, which means we should be willing to adapt our beliefs if we learn of evidence to the contrary.
+The more balanced and flexible views we hold about ourselves (and the world), the less prone we are to depression.

-L stands for Love, and this means an unashamed expression of full-depth love.
+L stands for Love.
+This means an unashamed expression of full-depth love.
 We should be open and available for human connection, and we should express a willingness for this connection.
 We are less likely to fall into depression if we can admit to our vulnerabilities, and this includes our inescapably human desire for some sort of connection.

 E stands for Engagement.
-Instead of escaping, we are acknowledging and remaining aware of the present moment.
+Instead of escaping, we acknowledge, and remaining aware of, the present moment.
 Mindfulness can help with this, where we remain aware of our thoughts, emotions, and bodily sensations, but we do not try to push them away or hold onto them, because ultimately they will lose their intensity.

 I wish Blue had survived to get help for his depression.
 He left a gap in my Christmases, but he also left a wealth of insight into the nature of depression, and the nature of humankind.

 I hope you found some of this useful, providing you with a sense of purpose, and a way to manage those blue moments.